Darkfrobozz/stainless_testing/README.md

 }.ensuring(factorial(m) <= factorial(n))
 ```

-### CLI arguments, annotations and afterthoughts
+### CLI arguments and annotations

 Command-line arguments can be passed to Stainless to get the most out of the verification process.
-For instance, tweaking the timeout value can significantly affect the verification time.
-For small and independent files, a timeout of 2 seconds is usually enough.
-When dealing with larger programs or more complex theorems, you might want to increase the timeout value.
-Some datatypes like `Int`(where overflow is a concern) tend to be more difficult to verify than their `BigInt` counterparts.
+For example, tweaking the **timeout** can significantly impact the verification time.
+For small, independent files, 2 seconds is usually sufficient.
+For larger programs or complex theorems, you may need to increase the timeout.
+Some datatypes like `Int`(which has overflow concerns) tend to be harder to verify than their `BigInt` counterparts.
 For this tutorial, the timeout was set to 2 seconds.

-Similarly, you can choose to enabling caching to store the results of previous verification attempts.
-This will speed up the verification process for verification conditions that have not changed between 2 runs.
-On the other hand, the cache can grow quite large and needs to be cleaned up from time to time.
+Similarly, you can choose to enable caching to store the results of previous verification attempts.
+This speeds up verification for conditions that have not changed between two runs.
+However, the cache can grow quite large and needs to be cleaned up periodically.
 For this tutorial, caching was disabled.

-Finally some flags enhance user experience.
-The compact flag reduces the amount of information displayed in the terminal to only failed verification conditions.
-The watch flag reruns Stainless every time a file is saved.
+Finally, some flags enhance the user experience.
+The compact flag reduces terminal output to display only failed verification conditions, while the watch flag reruns Stainless every time a file is saved.

-Command line arguments do not need to be passed every time you run Stainless.
-You can create a configuration file called `stainless.conf` in the directory where you run Stainless (in this case the root of the repository).
-For example, the following configuration file sets the timeout to 2 seconds, enables caching, compact information mode and watches for changes in the files.
+Command line arguments do not need to be passed manually each time you run Stainless.
+Instead, ou can create a configuration file called `stainless.conf` in the directory where you run Stainless (typically the root of the repository).
+The following example configuration file sets the timeout to 2 seconds, enables caching, activates compact information mode and watches for file changes.

 ```shell
 timeout=2